-Milan is getting ready to host one of the coolest events of the year, Design Week, the biggest international design fair that will take place between 17 and 22 April.
+Milan is getting ready to host one of the coolest events of the year, the Design Week, the biggest international design event that will take place between 17 and 22 April.

-Milan Design Week is just around the corner and the city is ready to welcome thousands of visitors to the biggest and most popular design event in the world.
-For seven days Milan will become the mecca of designers, architects, and creatives, with a packed schedule of parties, exclusive presentations, secret pop-ups and beautiful palaces opening their doors to the public.
+Milan Design Week is just round the corner and the city is ready to welcome thousands of visitors to the biggest and most popular design event in the world.
+For seven days Milan will become the mecca of designers, architects and creatives, with a packed schedule of parties, exclusive presentations, secret pop-ups and beautiful palaces opening their doors to the public.
+This is one of the best times of the year to visit Milan, thanks to the hundreds of cool happenings that will liven up the city and a buzzing cosmopolitan atmosphere all around.

 Let’s sort out the basics

 The heart of the Design Week is Il Salone del Mobile, the international design fair where over 2,000 exhibitors will showcase their products and solutions for contemporary living.
 Taking place at Rho Fiera, the fair is open to members of the trade only during weekdays, while the general public is admitted over the weekend.
-Make sure to buy your tickets in advance on the Salone del Mobile website to avoid wasting time in long queues (it costs 35 euros or 39.50 including a return ticket for public transportation).
+Make sure to buy your tickets in advance on the event website to avoid wasting time in long queues (it’s 35 euros, or 39.50 including a return ticket for public transportation).

 Here’s a list of initiatives not to miss at Fuorisalone:

-Design Pride, perhaps the craziest show of the Fuorisalone with a colorful parade that will invade the 5VIE district (18 April, starting at Piazza Castello at 6 pm)
+- Design Pride, perhaps the craziest show of the Fuorisalone with a colorful parade that will invade the 5VIE district (18 April from 6:00pm, starting at Piazza Castello)

-LEGO store will be turned into a living room by the only Italian LEGO Certified Professional Riccardo Zangelmi, who will use 30,000 LEGO bricks to create paintings, couches, and tables (Piazza San Babila)
+- LEGO store in San Babila will be turned into a living room by the only Italian LEGO Certified Professional Riccardo Zangelmi, who will use 30,000 LEGO bricks to create paintings, couches and tables

-Hidden Garden, a 140-sqm enchanting green space with hundreds of trees and plants among the skyscrapers of Gae Aulenti square (Piazza Gae Aulenti, from 10 am to 10 pm)
+- Hidden Garden, a 140-sqm enchanting green space with hundreds of trees and plants among the skyscrapers of Gae Aulenti square (16-22 April, Piazza Gae Aulenti, from 10:00am to 10:00pm)

-Vanity Fair Green House, an oasis of relax organized by the magazine with beauty treatments, cocktails, talks and f course lots of design (Milano Studio, via Tortona 35)
+- Vanity Fair Green House: an oasis of relax organized by the magazine with beauty treatments, cocktails, talks and f course lots of design (Milano Studio di via Tortona 35, 17-21 April)

 Where to stay